-Data partitioning tree index structures are crucial components in spatial data management systems, as they are mainly used for efficient spatial data retrieval, hence boosting up query performance.
-The most common examples of such index structures include B-tree [4], with its variants [10, 27], for one-dimensional indexing, and R-tree [14], with its variants [5, 17, 32, 34], for multi-dimensional indexing.
-Data partitioning tree index structures are designed with the implicit assumption that the underlying external memory storage is the conventional magnetic hard disk drives, and thus has to account for the mechanical disk movement and its seek and rotational delay costs.
-This assumption is going to be invalid soon, as flash memory storage is expected to soon prevail in the storage market replacing the magnetic hard disks for many applications [11, 12, 31].
-Flash memory storage is increasingly adopted as the main storage media in mobile devices and as a storage alternative in laptops, desktops, and enterprise class servers (e.g., in forms of SSDs) [3, 21, 23, 28, 33].
-Recently, several data-intensive applications have started using custom flash cards (e.g., ReMix [19]) with large capacity and access to underlying raw flash chips.
-Such a popularity of flash is mainly due to its superior characteristics that include smaller size, lighter weight, lower power consumption, shock resistance, lower noise, and faster read performance [16, 18, 20, 22, 29].
+Data partitioning spatial tree index structures are crucial components in spatial data management systems, as they are mainly used for efficient spatial data retrieval, hence boosting up query performance.
+The most common examples of such index structures include R-tree [7], with its variants [4,9,22,24].
+Data partitioning spatial tree index structures are designed with the implicit assumption that the underlying external memory storage is the conventional magnetic hard disk drives, and thus has to account for the mechanical disk movement and its seek and rotational delay costs.
+This assumption is going to be invalid soon, as flash memory storage is expected to soon prevail in the storage market replacing the magnetic hard disks for many applications [6,21].
+Flash memory storage is increasingly adopted as the main storage media in mobile devices and as a storage alternative in laptops, desktops, and enterprise class servers (e.g.,